-From the palm fringed beaches of Mustique in the Grenadines and the countless sun drenched beaches of white sand such as Cades Reef or Falmouth Harbour in Antigua the Caribbean offers a paradise on earth from which you can swim in crystal clear aquamarine water and explore the many coastlines.
+From the palm fringed beaches of Mustique in the Grenadines and the countless sun drenched beaches of white sand such as Cades Reef or Falmouth Harbour in Antigua, Caribbean holidays offer a paradise on earth from which you can swim in crystal clear aquamarine water and explore the many coastlines.

-Comprising of over seven thousand individual islands and at least 26 countries, the Caribbean is seen as a tropical paradise for many.
+Comprising of over seven thousand individual islands and at least 26 countries, luxury Caribbean holidays can be enjoyed in a variety of diverse locations.
+The Caribbean is seen as a tropical paradise for many.
 With its emerald forests bejewelled with exotic birds and wildlife and its water rich with colourful fish and interesting reefs, you’d be forgiven for forgetting that these islands have been through a lot since they were first discovered by Christopher Columbus in 1492.
 After trying to be claimed by many European nations, the slave trade took hold of these islands until 1834 when it was freed.
-Since then however, the Caribbean is now very much respected amongst nations and individuals, and the region is blossoming.
+Since then, however, the Caribbean is now very much respected amongst nations and individuals, and the region is blossoming as a luxury holiday destination.

 From Antigua to Jamaica, to Mustique, these islands exert beauty and tranquillity.
 Yet it’s not just the shimmering white sands, turquoise blue waters and alluring winter climate which entice visitors back time and time again – it’s also the people!
 Friendly and fun, the Caribbean would not be the same without the motivation for laughter, dance, food and fun!